-When a report is not closed following initial assessment and is not appropriate for Alternative Resolution or Other Inquiry, or when Alternative Resolution is not agreed to by the parties or is terminated before the parties agree on terms, the Title IX Officer will initiate a Formal Investigation.
-The Title IX Officer will, if appropriate, initiate the investigation in coordination with other offices, depending on whether the Complainant and Respondent are faculty, other academic appointees, staff, or students.
+When a report is not closed following initial assessment and is not appropriate for Alternative Resolution or Other Inquiry, or when Alternative Resolution is not agreed to by the parties or is terminated before the parties agree on terms, the Title IX Officer will initiate a Formal Investigation-(".
+The Title IX Officer will, if appropriate, initiate the investigation") in coordination with other offices, depending on whether the Complainant and Respondent are faculty, other academic appointees, staff, or students.-A Complainant's request for an investigation will be considered but is not determinative.

-If the Complainant requests that no Formal Investigation occur, the Title IX Officer will seriously consider the Complainant's request, but must determine whether the allegations nonetheless require an investigation to mitigate a risk to the campus community.
-If the Title IX Officer decides to proceed with a Formal Investigation despite the Complainant's request, the Title IX Officer will provide the Complainant with all notifications and information required by this Policy unless the Complainant informs the Title IX Officer in writing that they do not wish to receive such notifications and information.
-If the Title IX Officer decides not to proceed with a Formal Investigation, the Title IX Officer shall inform the Complainant that the ability to provide remedies may be limited, but the Title IX Officer shall nonetheless afford such remedies as are consistent with maintaining privacy and the absence of an administrative finding.
+If the Complainant requests that no investigation Formal Investigation occur, the Title IX Officer shallwill seriously consider the Complainant's request, but must determine whether the allegations nonetheless require an investigation to mitigate a potential risk to the campus community.
+If proceeding with an investigation without the participation of a Complainant, the Title IX Officer shall attempt to maintain the identity of decides to proceed with a Formal Investigation despite the Complainant's request, the Title IX Officer will provide the

+Complainant with all notifications and information required by this Policy unless the Complainant confidential from the Respondent or inform the Complainantinforms the Title IX Officer in writing that they do not wish to receive such confidentiality cannot be maintained notifications and information.
+If determining the Title IX Officer decides not to proceed with an investigationa Formal Investigation, the Title IX Officer shall inform the Complainant that the ability to provide remedies may be limited, but the Title IX Officer shall nonetheless afford such remedies as are consistent with maintaining confidentiality privacy and the absence of an administrative finding.

-When the Title IX Officer initiates a Formal Investigation, the Complainant and Respondent will be provided with a written summary of the allegations, the procedures that will be followed, resources available to them, and a copy of the Policy.
+When the Title IX Officer determines to conductinitiates a Formal Investigation, the Complainant and Respondent will be provided with a written summary of the allegations, the procedures that will be followed, resources available to them, and a copy of the Policy.